wp-repository/wpmu-theme-usage-info/readme.txt

 === WPMU Theme Usage Info ===
-Contributors: DeannaS, kgraeme, MadtownLems, wp-repository
+Contributors: cfoellmann, MadtownLems
-Tags: Wordpress Multiuser, Themes, MU, WPMU, multisite, network Requires at least: 3.4
+Tags: Wordpress Multiuser, Themes, MU, WPMU, multisite, network, themes Requires at least: 3.8
-Tested up to: 3.9-alpha
+Tested up to: 4.1
-Stable tag: 2.0-beta
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides info to network admins and users on the popularity of themes.
+Gives network admins an easy way to see what themes are actively used on the sites of a multisite installation

 == Description ==

-WordPress Multisite has two ways to activate themes either sitewide, or on a blog-by-blog basis.
-But, there's no convenient way built-in to know which themes are actually being used, or by whom.
-This plugin addresses that issue by creating a "Theme Usage Info" sub-menu of the Network Admin theme menu.
-Included on the page are two tables of data - one of themes currently being used, and one of themes not currently being used.
-The currently used themes table provides information on how many blogs are using the theme, which blogs are using it, and whether or not the theme is currently activated site-wide.
-The table of unused themes provides information on whether the theme is currently activated sitewide.
+This plugin displays the count and the individual sites for each installed theme.
+It add a column to the Themes table on `wp-admin/network/themes.php`.

-In addition, network admins can choose to provide this information to their users via a toggle on the administration page.
+Optionally you can display the usage count in the theme details overlay on `wp-admin/plugins.php` activated via filter described in the [FAQ](https://wordpress.org/plugins/wpmu-theme-usage-info/faq/).

-If enabled, users will be able to view data on theme usage in Appearance -> themes for every theme except the currently activated theme.
-A single line of text is added just before the activate link indicating how many blogs are currently using the theme.
-When clicked, a scrolling list of themes is displayed in a thickbox:
+> __Requires a WordPress Multisite Installation__

-Thanks go out to <a href="http://wpmututorials.com/plugins/wordpress-mu-theme-stats/">Ron and Andrea</a> for their prior work in this area.
+> JavaScript is required to toggle the list of sites using a plugin

 = Development =